guardian/identity-processes/formstack-consents/README.md

 `{
     "FormID": <insert-newsletter-form-id>,
     "UniqueID": "12345678",
-    "email_address": <insert-your-guardian-email>,
+    "email_address": <insert-your-own-guardian-email>,
     "region": "Other",
     "i_am_": "Other",
     "course": "Other",
     "universitycollegeinstitute": "Other",
     "year_of_graduation": "Sep 2012",
-    "HandshakeKey": <insert-local-dev-password>
+    "HandshakeKey": <insert-code-password>
 }`

-The JSON config for your local development can be downloaded with the following command and will be saved in /etc/gu/formstack-consents.json:
+The JSON config for your local development can be downloaded from S3 with the following command:

+`sudo aws s3 cp --profile identity s3://identity-private-config/CODE/identity-formstack-consents/formstack-consents.json /etc/gu/`

+*Note: when testing locally, make sure to use your own email address as this will trigger an email to be sent to the specified account*

 # Formstack Form Settings
 The webhooks set up for each consent form in Formstack require the following options to be set in order for this lambda to work